UHBiocomputation/UH-biocomputation-web/content/20191113-unsupervised-feature-selection-for-large-data-sets.rst

 :category: Seminars
 :tags: big data; clustering; unsupervised feature selection;
 :slug: unsupervised-feature-selection-for-large-data-sets
-:summary: Deepak Panday's journal club session where he will talk about the paper "Towards Explainable Artificial Intelligence".
+:summary: Deepak Panday's journal club session where he will talk about the paper "Unsupervised Feature Selection for Large Data sets".

-This week on Journal Club session Deepak Panday will talk about the paper "Towards Explainable Artificial Intelligence".
+This week on Journal Club session Deepak Panday will talk about the paper "Unsupervised Feature Selection for Large Data sets".

 ------------